jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 **Power** is a rate of energy flow or energy transfer, and is measured in quantity of energy per unit time.
 A **watt** is the SI unit, defined as joules per second.
 Lifting and dropping a liter bottle from a height of 1 meter (5 J each) once per second generates power at a rate of 5 watts.
 If this could be harnessed with a cable, pulley and alternator system (this is the basic principle behind gravity based storage), for example, it theoretically would be enough power to light up the lightbulb on my night table.[^2]

 [^2].  *What the hell is a gigawatt??*  It's 1 billion watts, about the power output from a large convential powerplant such as a nuclear, coal or natural gas plant.
 Comparing this to dropping bottles of water?
 A double decker Airbus A380 airplane has a mass of about half a million kilograms when full.
 200 of these super-jumbo jets together represents 100 million kilograms, and raising them all one meter off the ground gives them $(100 \times 10^6~kg) \times 10m/s^2 \times 1 m = 10^9 J$ or 1 gigajoule of gravitational potential energy.
 Dropping them to the ground over the course of 1 second converts that energy into kinetic energy at a rate of 1 GJ per second, a power rate of 1 gigawatt (GW).
 Do that over and over again and you've got yourself a 1 gigawatt power plant.
-Obviously, doing this with 242 planes gives you 1.21 gigawatts.
+Doing this with 242 planes gives you 1.21 gigawatts.

 Taking this relationship backwards, a joule is the amount of energy delivered from one watt of power for one second; in other words, a joule equals one "watt second."
 Since one hour is 3,600 seconds, a **watt hour** is 3,600 joules and the unit of consumption for residential electricity, a **kilowatt  hour (kWh)** is one thousand of those: 3,600,000 joules or 3.6 megajoules (MJ).

-To compare some big numbers across markets.
+To compare some big numbers at the macroscopic scale:

 - The U.S. generates and consumes [about 4,000 TWh](https://www.eia.gov/energyexplained/electricity/electricity-in-the-us-generation-capacity-and-sales.php) of electricity per year.
 A terawatt hour is one billion kWh, so this is $(4,000 \times 10^9 kWh) \times (3.6 \times 10^6 J / kWh) = 1.44 \times 10^{19} J$.  $10^{18}$ gets a prefix "exa", so this is 14.4 exajoules (14.4 EJ).
-- So the U.S. **electricity consumption** alone (not including other uses of energy like heat and transportation) represents 2.3% of the 595 EJ of total global primary energy consumption in 2021.
+- So U.S. **electricity consumption** alone (not including other uses of energy like heat and transportation) represents 2.3% of the 595 EJ of total global primary energy consumption in 2021.
 - By contrast, the United State's broader total primary energy consumption in 2021 was 93 EJ, about 16% of global energy consumption.
+- Note that electricity consumption in the U.S. reflects only ~15% of total energy use.

-That is energy.
+That's energy.
 How about power?
-- Simply dividing 4,000 TWh of annual electricity generation by $365 \times 24 = 8,760$ hours per year gives us an **average power** consumption of 0.46 terawatts or 456 GW.
+- Simply dividing 4,000 TWh of annual electricity generation by $365 \times 24 = 8,760$ hours per year gives us an **average power** consumption of 0.456 terawatts or 456 GW.
 According to the EIA, at the end of 2021 the U.S. had [1,144 GW total](https://www.eia.gov/energyexplained/electricity/electricity-in-the-us-generation-capacity-and-sales.php) of utility-scale electricity generation capacity, or about 2.5x the average power consumption (this ratio makes sense given the significant deviations across hours of the day and seasons of electricity usage).

 #### Another Unit: BTU's